 Obvious Hairline Cracks

 Let’s talk about the glass for a second or two.
 If there are any obvious hairline cracks within the frame, it’s another sign that you’re better off replacing the existing windows with new, energy-efficient windows.

 Hairline cracks don’t seem like much of a problem to most people until you realize how much of a weak spot this can create within the window.
-A hairline crack is enough to break the entire window, with just a little tap – or high winds.
+A hairline crack is enough to shatter glass and break the entire window, with just a little tap – or high winds.

 Replace cracked windows immediately, even if it just looks like a little bit of window damage.

 Glass remains in a perpetual fluid state, and hairline cracks mean that the window will pop without almost any effort during the next storm.

 In some cases, a storm won’t just occur as a single event, but instead might last over the course of several days.
 Weather patterns can even be unpredictable, and some storms can turn back to cause damage over an area that it has already gone through.

 If there are worse storms ahead according to the weather report, repair any potential storm damage to the windows or frames as soon as possible.
 Don’t wait to see what potential damage the next storm may cause!
 Failing to repair or replace windows that have been damaged during a prior storm can cause significant water damage to your home.

 Creaking hinges are a small problem that most people live with, but there’s a good reason why you should have any creaking windows repaired or replaced – especially if this only happens after you’ve been through a recent storm.

 Hinges start creaking when they’re worn, or when they’re bent.
 In fact, some windows might even be worse off and have both issues at the same time.
 Older windows are more prone to wear, but damage can also be done directly after a storm has happened.